common law severance ontario

 Common law severance is court-recognized compensation for reasonable notice, or pay in lieu of notice, when employment is terminated without cause.
 It is not a formula set by statute.
 It is developed through court decisions and reflects what a court would consider reasonable in the specific circumstances of the employee's situation.
 The result is that common law severance is almost always higher, and often significantly higher, than the statutory minimum under the Employment Standards Act, 2000.

-ESA minimum vs. common law severance: the difference
+ESA minimum versus common law severance

 FeatureESA severanceCommon law severance